PAUL N. PHILIPS

 Mr. Philips has also represented many business owners in entity formations and transactions, as well as in intellectual property and business litigation, and presently represents several music clients, from Grammy winners with label deals to young musicians beginning their careers in independent recording and production.

 He has been invited to speak at legal education seminars for other attorneys, has appeared as a guest legal analyst on several television programs, and has written numerous articles for nationally distributed business publications on topics of state and federal business law.

 Mr. Philips is a member of the State Bar of California, the American Bar Association, the Los Angeles County Bar Association, and the Beverly Hills Bar Association, and acts as an advisor to The 100 Percenters, a non-profit lobbying foundation advocating for all music creatives with a focus on BIPOC (Black, Indigenous, People of Color) and marginalized creatives in a bid to secure for all music creatives equitable access to opportunities, revenue streams, education, and support.

-In his spare time, Mr. Philips is happily busy with his family, which includes his better half Brooke, one teenager at home, and four in college.
-He is an avid music, basketball and football fan, hopeful amateur drummer, snowboarder, and voice artist.
+In his spare time, Mr. Philips is happily busy with his family, which includes his wife Brooke, one teenager at home, and four in college.
+He is an avid fan of music, basketball, and football, and hopeful amateur drummer.